 The Block Erase command can be used to erase a list of one or more blocks.
-Six Bus Write operations are required to select the first block in the list.
-Each additional block in the list can be selected by repeating the sixth Bus Write operation using the address of the additional block.
-The Block Erase operation starts the Program/Erase controller about 50 μs after the last Bus Write operation.
-Once the Program/Erase controller starts it is not possible to select any more blocks.
+Six bus write operations are required to select the first block in the list.
+Each additional block in the list can be selected by repeating the sixth bus write operation using the address of the additional block.
+The block erase operation starts the program/erase controller about 50 μs after the last bus write operation.
+Once the program/erase controller starts it is not possible to select any more blocks.
 Each additional block must therefore be selected within 50 μs of the last block.
 The 50 μs timer restarts when an additional block is selected.
-The Status Register can be read after the sixth Bus Write operation.
-See the Status Register for details on how to identify if the Program/Erase controller has started the Block Erase operation.
+The status register can be read after the sixth bus write operation.
+See the status register for details on how to identify if the program/erase controller has started the block erase operation.

 If any selected blocks are protected then these are ignored and all the other selected blocks are erased.
-If all of the selected blocks are protected the Block Erase operation appears to start but will terminate within about 100 μ s, leaving the data unchanged.
+If all of the selected blocks are protected the block erase operation appears to start but will terminate within about 100 μ s, leaving the data unchanged.
 No error condition is given when protected blocks are ignored.

-During the Block Erase operation the memory will ignore all commands except the Erase Suspend command.
-Typical block erase times are given in Table 4.
-All Bus Read operations during the Block Erase operation will output the Status Register on the Data inputs/outputs.
-See the section on the Status Register for more details.
+During the block erase operation the memory will ignore all commands except the Erase Suspend command.
+Typical block erase times are given in Table 6: Program/erase times and program/erase endurance cycles.
+All bus read operations during the block erase operation will output the status register on the data inputs/outputs.
+See the Section 5: Status register for more details.

-After the Block Erase operation has completed the memory will return to the Read mode, unless an error has occurred.
-When an error occurs the memory will continue to output the Status Register.
-A Read/Reset command must be issued to reset the error condition and return to Read mode.
+After the block erase operation has completed the memory will return to the read mode, unless an error has occurred.
+When an error occurs the memory will continue to output the status register.
+A Read/Reset command must be issued to reset the error condition and return to read mode.